Skip to main content

 Qulipta can cause severe side effects, too, such as allergic reactions and anaphylaxis, according to the FDA label

-Clinical trial data on these side effects was not included, but real-life consumers have had them (and others).
-“Most of my patients on Qulipta are able to tolerate the common and mild side effects like nausea, vomiting, [and] constipation,” Dr. Demian says.
+Clinical trial data on these side effects were not included, but real-life consumers have had them (and others).
+“Most of my patients on Qulipta are able to tolerate the common and mild side effects like nausea, vomiting, and constipation,” Dr. Demian says.
 “Probably one-third to one-fourth of my patients can’t tolerate the more serious side effects like chest pain, allergic reactions, and liver or kidney function elevation.”

 How soon do Qulipta side effects start?